 - Pension or family pension payment orders issued to retired employees by Government Departments or Public Sector Undertakings

-- Letter of allotment of accommodation from employer issued by Government, a Public Sector Undertaking, scheduled commercial banks, financial institutions and listed companies.
+- Letter of allotment of accommodation from employer issued by Government, a Public Sector Undertaking, scheduled commercial banks, financial institutions, and listed companies.

-Updating Your KYC Made Easy
+Updating Your KYC Made Simple

 Using your bank’s mobile app is another convenient way to update your KYC.
 Most banking apps have a dedicated section for profile management or KYC updates.